 After the Battle of Agagia on 26 February 1916, the retreating Senussi were chased by British troops including the Armoured Cars under the command of the Duke of Westminster (a Major in the Cheshire Yeomanry).

-On 14 March, whilst the Armoured Cards were halted to repair one of the frequent punctures they suffered, a group of men investigated the wreck of an old car at the side of the track.
+On 14 March, whilst the Armoured Cars were halted to repair one of the frequent punctures they suffered, a group of men investigated the wreck of an old car at the side of the track.
 Within the debris of the wrecked car was found an old letter addressed to a Turkish officer, written by Gwatkin-Williams.
 In this letter, Gwatkin-Williams detailed the location of the prisoners.

 A number of locals, including an old, one-eyed tribesman, offered to guide the Duke’s armoured cars.
 Believing the prisoners were only about 70 miles away, the convoy of cars set off.
 Negotiating difficult terrain, they only managed - in the first part of the journey - to make about twelve miles per hour.